JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 - `LineEmbellishmentClassesPrefix`
   - Type: `string`
-  - Description: The prefix for line number and line highlighting classes (line embellishment classes).
+  - Description: The prefix for line embellishment classes (line embellishments are markup elements added to facilitate per-line styling).
     If this value is null, whitespace or an empty string, no prefix is added to line embellishment classes.
   - Default: `null`
   - Usage: